DiogoZeca/ua-bd-funeraria/README.md

 # ua-bd-funeraria
-Projeto Base de Dados 2025

-Grupo P2G7
+Data Base Project for the course of Database at University of Aveiro Group P2G7
 - Diogo Silva - nMec108212
 - Duarte Santos - nMec113304